72,900 annual visits

 The best way to learn more about Fort Ridgely State Park is to stop at the park office for a map and information about the park.
 Although the park does not have a naturalist on staff, activities are offered occasionally.

-White-tailed deer, red and gray foxes, raccoons, minks, beavers, hawks, owls, Canada geese, wild turkeys, reptiles and many songbirds can be seen in the park.
+White-tailed deer, red and gray foxes, raccoons, mink, beavers, hawks, owls, Canada geese, wild turkeys, reptiles and many songbirds can be seen in the park.

 In the spring of 1853, the steamboat West Newton left Fort Snelling to journey up the Minnesota River, bound for a plateau above the river in Nicollet County.
 The steamboat carried soldiers and their families, carpenters, and supplies.
 The people were assigned to build a fort at the edge of the Dakota reservation.
 The fort was named "Ridgely" in honor of three men of the same name who had died during the Mexican War.
 Fort Ridgely was complete by 1855.
 Before long, Fort Ridgely developed into a self-sufficient community populated by 300 soldiers and civilians.